LuizZak/SwiftRewriter/README.md

     stdout
         Prints the conversion results to the terminal's standard output;

                               filedisk
                                   Saves output of conversion to the filedisk as .swift files on the same folder as the input files.
-  --follow-imports, -f    Follows #import declarations in files in order to parse other relevant files.
+  -f, --follow-imports    Follows #import declarations in files in order to parse other relevant files.
   -h, --help              Show help information.
 ```

 The program should output the contents of the files you pass into the standard output.